-EXAMPLE 2: MODERATE TO LOW SLOPE WITH LIMITED SETBACK AREA

-In some locations, the existing terrain may restrict the feasibility of developing outside of the 30 m DPA, and setback.
-If a property is limited by sharp inclines or the presence of large trees, a development permit and variance will he required.
-If a building is proposed within 30 m of a high water mark, development permit and variance application will be required.
-See Figure 2.
+EXAMPLE 2: HIGH SLOPE WITH LIMITED SETBACK AREA In some locations, the existing terrain may restrict the feasibility of developing outside of the 30 m DPA, and setback.
+If a property is limited by sharp inclines or the presence of large trees, a development permit and a variance will be required.
+If a building is proposed within 30 m of a HWM, a development permit and variance application will be required.
+See Figures 2 and 3.
 If an existing building within the 30 m setback were to be removed, any reconstruction or new building must be constructed beyond the 30 m setback line, and at the appropriate FCL.
+Figure 2: High Slope Within 30 m Setback and DPA